ebi-uniprot/uniprot-manual/help/find_your_protein.md

 ![](https://github.com/ebi-uniprot/uniprot-manual/blob/main/images/Find%20your%20protein_3.png?raw=true)

 You can now see the results for your query.
-You can filter your results by reviewed SwissProt or unreviewed TrEMBL status, organisms, and other criteria depending on your search.
+You can filter your results by reviewed Swiss-Prot or unreviewed TrEMBL status, organisms, and other criteria depending on your search.

 The results show information, such as entry accession, entry name, protein names, gene names, and organism.
 You can also change to table view for a more detailed view of the results.